casejs/docs/install.md

 <br/> - See your **Admin panel** at http://localhost:1111 using the email `admin@manifest.build` and the password `manifest`
 <br/> - Use your **REST API** at http://localhost:1111/api

-:::tip
+:::Tip

-If you already have a frontend app, you can run the `add-manifest` command from your **project root** to include it in your repo.
+If you already have a frontend app, you can run the `npx add-manifest` command from your **project root** to include it in your repo.

 :::